slsheldon/ssg-bid/content/01-Calls/01-Caribbean-2016/03-regional-grants/en.md

 ## Funding

-A minimum of three partners, each from a different Caribbean ACP country, must be involved in a consortium.
+A regional consortium must involve partners from a minimum of three different countries or overseas territories from the region.
+The consortium coordinator and at least one other partner must be located in an [eligible Caribbean ACP country](../eligible-countries).

 Each partner may receive up to €20,000, and one consortium coordinator may receive up to €10,000 in additional funding to coordinate the activities of the partners.
 During the course of the BID programme, the maximum total project funding that any single applicant can receive is €60,000.

 -----------